Market Penetration Strategy

 i.
 Identifying New Regions

-You may find new potential regions by analyzing your competitors.
-Find unexplored regions where they are doing good business.
-You may consider opening a new section or delivery option in that area to take over some part of the existing market there.
+You can consider opening a new section or delivery option in that area to take over some part of the existing market there.

 ii.
 Tailoring Strategies to Regional Needs

-A cosmetic brand, for instance, might modify its product formulations to suit the climate and skin types in a new region.
-Plus, it may work with a local influencer that people in that area may find your brand credible.
+For example, a cosmetic brand might adjust its product formulations to suit the climate and skin types of a new region.

 This attention to local needs not only enhances the brand’s appeal in the new market but also demonstrates a commitment to understanding and serving diverse customer bases.